 General taxes are levied on January 1 for the fiscal year January 1 through December 31, with semiannual payments due by February 10 and August 10.
 Unpaid general taxes become delinquent on March 1 and September 1, respectively.
 Tax statements are mailed and County taxes are collected by the receivers of taxes for each of the three towns and the two cities within the County.
 General taxes include taxes for the County, towns, special districts, and any other special assessments.
-The exceptions are the cities of Glen Cove and Long Beach, which separately assess real property and levy and collect their respective city taxes.
+The exceptions are the cities of Glen Cove and Long Beach, which assess and collect their own city taxes separately from the bills they render for County general taxes.
 The receivers of taxes take the total tax proceeds they collect, deduct the amount of the levies for town and special districts and any other special assessments and then pay the difference to the County.
 Thus any shortfall in the collection of general taxes is borne by the County.
 See "Delinquency Procedure" within this section.
-The cities of Glen Cove and Long Beach are responsible for collection of their delinquent taxes.
+Since the cities of Glen Cove and Long Beach render their own tax bills, any shortfalls in those local taxes are borne by the cities themselves.